-Medlife Insurance Ltd. (hereafter referred to as Medlife) is a subsidiary of Grazer Wechselseitige Versicherung AG, an Austrian company which has grown since its initial founding by Archduke Johann of Austria in 1828 from its original form as a fire damage insurer into an international group in Central and Eastern Europe which unites insurance undertakings, real estate and financial services under one roof.
+Medlife Insurance Ltd. (hereafter referred to as Medlife) is one hundred percent owned by GRAWE Reinsurance Ltd., a 100% subsidiary of Grazer Wechselseitige Versicherung AG.
+Further, Grazer Wechselseitige Versicherung AG is an Austrian company which has grown since its initial founding by Archduke Johann of Austria in 1828 from its original form as a fire damage insurer into an international group in Central and Eastern Europe which unites insurance undertakings, real estate and financial services under one roof.